eLTehh/Raddomizer/README.md

 *If the error is found during gameplay:*
 - Your randomizerLog.txt file
-- The chapter the error occurred in
+- Your save file (or, at the very least, the chapter the error occurred in)
 - Screenshots of the error
 - If it's particularly game-breaking, any steps to replicate the error?
 - Randomizer version *(found under About)*